-- Check the current weather forecast and be prepared for quickly changing conditions.
+Check the current weather forecast and be prepared for quickly changing conditions.

 Dogs are allowed in campgrounds, picnic areas, parking areas and along roads, but must be kept on a leash at all times.
 The leash must not exceed 6 ft. in length.
 Pets are only allowed on two short walking paths--the Gatlinburg Trail and the Oconaluftee River Trail.
 Pets are not allowed on any other park trails.
 Pets should not be left unattended in vehicles or RVs.

 Mountain & Road Biking

 Bicycles can travel on most roads within the park.
 However, due to steep terrain, narrow road surfaces and heavy automobile traffic, many park roads are not well-suited for safe and enjoyable bicycle riding.
 There are no mountain biking trails in Great Smoky Mountains National Park.
 The Oconaluftee River Trail and the lower Deep Creek Trail are the only park trails on which bicycles are allowed.
 Bicycles are prohibited on all other park trails.
 For the mountain biking mecca, go to nearby Tsali Recreation Area in the Nantahala National Forest.

 Great Smoky Mountains National Park has about 2,115 miles of streams within its boundaries and protects one of the last wild trout habitats in the eastern United States.
 The park offers a wide variety of angling experiences from remote, headwater trout streams to large, cool-water smallmouth bass streams.
 Most streams remain at or near their carrying capacity of fish and offer a great opportunity to catch these species throughout the year.

 The park offers several different types of campsites:

-- Backcountry - backpacking sites that require hiking several miles to reach a campsite.
+- Backcountry - backpacking sites that require hiking several miles to reach.

 - Frontcountry - RV and tent camping in a developed campground that has restrooms but no showers or water hook-ups (Smokemont, Balsam Mountain, Cataloochee and Deep Creek are on the NC side).